Content Components to Consider When Designing a Blog

 With this approach, I don't need to ask the user to wait for the system to retrieve the resource because it's being directly passed as an argument and the redirect engine can simply return this argument as the new destination for the browser.
 To have a similar amount of control and oversight over outbound links, you can then store (preferably asynchronously) the link each time a redirect is processed.

 Another idea could be to use javascript on the page, avoiding a redirect completely, and having the browser send back to the server the URL of an outbound link with the user clicks on an anchor tag.
+Of all three, this is my favorite.
+There are fewer security concerns to manage and you can handle the action with minimal to no user interruption.

 Affiliate Marketing